Almarranz/Libralato_data/README.md

 # Aproach B: it consists in dividing the data in 4 bigger section and diviede each section in smaller section and look for the clusters.
 IN PROGRESS
 ___
 5. sections_A_to_D.py.
 Divide the data in the most obvious 4 sections and stores them in four lists.
 This are the star the matched the GNS (from match_w_GNS.py.), not yet trimmed in velocity or color
+6. dividing_sections_A.py. four scripts (A to B) that divides each section in subsections.
+You can choose the shape of the subsections by setting x_box and y_box paramtres